iniyannatarajan/Anime.jl/paper/paper.md

 `Anime` aims to provide the speed and flexibility of `ngehtsim` with the complex modelling capabilities of `MEQSv2` by taking advantage of the features offered by the Julia programming language.
 Julia combines the performance of compiled languages such as C with the ease of development found in languages such as Python.
 Julia's automatic differentiation support also makes the instrument models provided by `Anime` inherently differentiable and peform parameter space exploration faster.
 Finally, `Comrade` is written in Julia and can import the instrument models from `Anime` natively.

 `Anime` includes models for the troposphere, the lowest layer of Earth's atmosphere, which significantly affects signal propagation at 230 GHz.
 It models the instrumental contribution to signal polarization to capture the leakage of polarized signals between orthogonal feeds.
 It also includes models for telescope mispointing, complex-valued (amplitude and phase) bandpass effects that vary over the observing bandwidth, complex-valued time-variable receiver gains, and noise contributions from the atmosphere at the observing frequencies.
+Time-variability is modelled using Gaussian Processes (GPs) [@GPML2006], with the hyperparameters chosen determining the temporal correlation structure of the quantity being modelled.

 Synthetic data generation capabilities are built into `Anime`, with support for popular data storage formats in VLBI.
 The instrument models are stored in HDF5 format that can be read by any calibration or simulation software with HDF5 support.
 Metadata are obtained from UVFITS corresponding to real data and  the instrument models are applied to source coherency using the Radio Interferometer Measurement Equation (RIME) [@HBS1996].
 The RIME expresses the relationship between true and measured *visibilities*, complex-valued quantities obtained by correlating the voltage patterns observed at two different locations, by casting them into a linear algebraic formalism that describes how the propagation path effects modify the signal.
 In the 2 x 2 *Jones matrix* formalism [@OMS2011] that `Anime` implements, the generic RIME can be written as